maticivan/opencl-cpp-introduction/README.md

 ## Compilation and usage of the class

 ###Step 1: Preparing the folder
+If you want to test example01.cpp, make a folder and copy the following files in it:
+GraphicCardOpenCL.cpp, example01.cpp, gc_parallel_rnum.cl, generatingSequenceFromFile.cpp, input01.txt, and parallel01.cl

-Place the files GraphicCardOpenCL.cpp and gc_parallel_rnum.cl in the folder that will contain your source code and place the line
+When making your own programs, you have to place the files GraphicCardOpenCL.cpp and gc_parallel_rnum.cl in the folder that will contain your source code and place the line

   #include "GraphicCardOpenCL.cpp"

 in the header of your file.

-In order to run examples given in the folder you will also need generatingSequenceFromFile.cpp.
+In order to run examples prepared with this class you will also need generatingSequenceFromFile.cpp.

-If you want to test example01.cpp, make sure input01.txt is also in the folder.

 ###Step 2: Running the compilers
 #### Mac OSX 10.11.**